Picture above: Herzsprung shield from Fröslunda, analysed within this project.

 aDepartment of Historical Studies:Archaeology, University of Gothenburg, Box 200, SE-405 30 Göteborg, Sweden, email@example.com

-Preliminary results from the project has continuously been presented at seminars and conferences.
-These comprises specialized international archaeometallurgic conferences as well as seminars for archaeology researches at universities.
+Preliminary results from the project have frequently been presented at seminars and conferences.
+These include specialized international archaeometallurgic conferences as well as seminars for archaeology researchers at universities.

-This project includes interaction with several international scholars, projects and works dealing with the same topic.
-Regarding recent lead isotopes analyses in northern Europe, the project has already established contact with Prof. Zofia Stos-Gale in UK and Prof. William O'Brien, at University College Cork, Irland.
-The project will also cooperate with Institute of Anthropology, Archaeology and Linguistic, Department of Prehistoric Archaeology, University of Aarhus, Denmark, Eurasia-department of the German Archaeological Institute (DAI) & the Free University Berlin, Germany, Deutsches Bergbau-Museum, Bochum & Institute of Archaeological Science, Bochum Uni-versity, Germany, Statens Historiska Museum, Värmlands museum, Arvika Museum samt Göteborgs Stadsmuseum.
+This project involves several international scholars, projects and works dealing with the same topic.
+For instance the project Forging Identities: the Mobility of Culture in Bronze Age Europe.
+A Marie Curie training networks project. (www.forging-identities.com).
+Regarding recent lead isotopes analyses in Northern Europe, the project has already established contact with Prof. Zofia Stos-Gale in UK and Prof. William O'Brien, at University College Cork, Ireland.
+The project will also cooperate with the Institute of Anthropology, Archaeology and Linguistics, Department of Prehistoric Archaeology, University of Aarhus, Denmark, the Eurasia-department of the German Archaeological Institute (DAI) & the Free University Berlin, Germany, Deutsches Bergbau-Museum, Bochum & Institute of Archaeological Science, Bochum Uni-versity, Germany, Statens Historiska Museum, Värmlands museum, Arvika Museum samt Göteborgs Stadsmuseum.
 Through the Comité pour la Sidérurgie Ancienne de l´UISPP, of which Eva Hjärthner-Holdar is a member, GAL has numerous contacts in the circle of archaeometallurgists throughout the world.